andypiper/stackypi-style/notes.md

 - The [schematic](https://cdn.shopify.com/s/files/1/1217/2104/files/StackyPi-Schematic-File.pdf?v=1649228172) shows a 25Q128FV flash chip (128 megabits -> 16 megabytes).
 - The board [in reality](images/flash.jpeg) has a [Winbond 25Q64JV chip](https://www.winbond.com/hq/product/code-storage-flash-memory/serial-nor-flash/?__locale=en&partNo=W25Q64JV) (64 megabits -> 8 megabytes).

 - a commenter on YouTube points out that this is known to SB Components!
+The wiki page does acknowledge it is bits, not bytes.

 **Conclusion** - *StackyPi has 8 megabytes (8 MB) of flash*.